salemove/developer/_includes/operator_api.md

 ## Create a SAML

-    POST /saml/:saml_id
+    POST /saml/{saml_id}

 The manager can create a SAML for the site in SaleMove platform.
 The SAML can be created for any site the manager has administrator access.

 A single site can only have a single SAML.
 To update the SAML see [update a SAML](#update-the-saml).

-After the SAML is created, you can access it through the subdomain which was provided. e.g. if the requested subdomain is 'mysite', then you will be able to access the site by going to the url https://mysite.app.salemove.com
+After the SAML is created, you can access it through the subdomain which was provided. e.g. if the requested subdomain is 'mysite', then you will be able to access the site by going to the URL https://mysite.app.salemove.com

 To create a SAML for the site, you must provide the following parameters: